ksclaiborne/Network-1-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly __protected___, in addition to restricting __network traffic___ to the network.
+Load balancing ensures that the application will be highly __available___, in addition to restricting __network traffic___ to the network.
 - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+Availibility What is the advantage of a jump box?_
 Load Balancers protect against DDoS (distributed denial-of-service).
 Jump boxes distribute the network traffic so the webservers do not become overcrowded.